We've looked at the studies and consulted the experts to uncover how to lose belly fat.

 19. Consider some apple cider vinegar

 It seems that the Kardashians might be onto something with their daily apple cider vinegar consumption.
+The American reality star family swear by the benefits of apple cider vinegar and for good reason.

 A number of animal studies have concluded that the acetic acid in it is effective in reducing abdominal fat.
 Whilst another 12-week study showed that obese men who had a daily tablespoon of the stuff saw a half an inch loss from their waistlines.